efriel94/ef_blog/_posts/Security Stuff/2020-09-20-multipleGPG.md

         path = ~/.gitconfig-work
 ```

-The includeIf condition allows us to automatically switch git identities when inside the work-projects directory.
-It will change the identity information to .gitconfig-work configuration file. <br/><br/>
+The includeIf condition allows us to automatically switch git identities when inside the work-projects directory to ```.gitconfig-work```.<br/><br/>

 # Test automated switching

-Git should now automatically detect what identity we are based on what directory we are working on.
+Git should now automatically detect the git identity based on the directory you are in.
 Run the following commands in your home directory:

 ```bash
 emmet@homepc:~$ pwd